Luxury Adventure Travel 2026: 10 Top Experiences

 Equipment for Luxury Adventure Travel — What I Pack

-As a professional travel creator, I never travel without my core setup:
+As a professional travel creator, I never travel without my Core setup:

 Total weight: under 8 kg including camera body, 2 lenses, drone, action cam and accessories.
 Every gram is carefully considered — after over 400 flights, I know what I need and what's just ballast.